 Then you go to your taxable income after deductions.
 That's the basis of your income tax.
 The easiest way to do it is look up your income on the IRS tax table.
 That table tells you your income tax bill.

 Remember, there's two different taxes we're talking about.
 Self Employment tax and Income tax.
+You can get a feel for what the tax bills will be using our Doordash Tax Calculator

 4. Paying the difference or getting a refund